-Açai Berry Bowl one of my favorite smoothie bowls.
-If you’ve been following me on my social medias Instagram, Facebook, and Twitter then I’m sure you’re wondering about my latest “food phase” – smoothie bowls.
+This Açai Berry Bowl is one of my favorite smoothie bowls.
+If you’ve been following me on my social media (Instagram, Facebook, and Twitter), then I’m sure you’re wondering about my latest “food phase” – smoothie bowls.
 I’ve been drinking my Stripped Green Smoothie every morning for many years now, and just with any other breakfast or post-workout meal, we all need to keep it fun and full of variety to continue with those healthy habits established.

-What is Açai?
 Açai (ahh-sah-ee) is a berry grown in Central and South America, Brazil and Peru.
 It’s very rich in antioxidants, minerals, healthy fats, and vitamins.
 If you’ve never tasted an açai berry, the flavor would be if a cranberry, raspberry, and raisin mixed together to form a new berry breed, Açai would be it.

 What we do know about açai berry is that this low sugar fruit contains many health-related benefits due to the vitamin and mineral content.
 Not to mention açai is what I consider to be one of many beauty foods as it’s rich in antioxidants, minerals, vitamins (Vitamin C for collagen production and free radical damage), and healthy fats (for skin elasticity, moisture retention, and healthy hormone production).
-Açai berries contain anti-inflammatory benefits, cholesterol lowering benefits, and anti-cancer benefits as with many other fruits and vegetables.
+Açai berries contain anti-inflammatory benefits, cholesterol-lowering benefits, and anti-cancer benefits as with many other fruits and vegetables.

 I love this recipe for breakfast, lunch, or even dessert!
 Feel free to add more ingredients into this recipe if you want more of a “meal” such as rolled oats, avocado, more bananas, a favorite protein powder, hemp seeds, etc.